-Suppose you are considering pursuing a career as a nurse practitioner and live in or plan to move to California, one question you may be asking is, “how much does a nurse practitioner make in California?”
-In this article, you will learn all you need to know about being a nurse practitioner as well as the average nurse practitioner salary in California.
+Suppose you are considering pursuing a career as a nurse practitioner and live in or plan to move to California, one question you may ask is, “how much does a nurse practitioner make in California?”
+In this article, you will learn all you need to know about being a nurse practitioner and California’s average nurse practitioner salary.

-In addition to the aforementioned, this article contains all you need to know about who a nursing practitioner is, what they do, where they work, the cities that pay the highest for nursing practitioners as well as how to become one.
+In addition to those above, this article contains all you need to know about who nursing practitioner is, what they do, where they work, the cities that pay the highest for nursing practitioners, and how to become one.

 Why don’t we dive right in!